jscottsmith/react-scroll-parallax/README.md

 ## Parallax Controller Context

-Access the Parallax Controller via context in any components rendered within a `<ParallaxProvider />` by defining the `contextTypes` like so:
+Access the Parallax Controller via [React context](https://facebook.github.io/react/docs/context.html) in any components rendered within a `<ParallaxProvider />` by defining the `contextTypes` like so:

 ```jsx
 class Foo extends Component {